 - Three or more convictions or other adverse dispositions for driving while intoxicated, drugged, or impaired in the 5 years preceding application for enlistment.

 - Confirmed positive result for alcohol or drugs (test administered at MEPS)

 - Persons with convictions or other adverse dispositions for 5 or more misdemeanors preceding application for enlistment.

-Remember, joining the military is not a right.
+Remember, joining the Army is not a right.
 It is a privilege.
 Every single branch of the military reserves the right to reject a potential recruit for any reason.